Pvt sector capex cycle to see revival during second half of current fiscal: CEA | Business

 Talking about the focus area, Nageswaran said, asset monetisation and privatisation of PSUs are two key areas.

-He also said that the Budget estimates are expected to hold good given the buoyancy in revenue collection.
+He also said that the Budget estimates are expected to hold good given the buoyancy in revenue collection and the budgeted 6.4 per cent fiscal deficit looks alright.

-If the oil prices persist beyond USD 100 per barrel for a longer period, he said, probably GDP numbers may have to be revived downward.
+If the oil prices persist beyond USD 100 per barrel for a longer period, he said, probably GDP numbers may have to be revised downward.

 As per the Economic Survey, the country's economic growth is expected to remain in the range of 8 to 8.5 per cent in 2022-23 as against a projected growth of 9.2 per cent in the previous financial year.